karakays/lfcs/README.md

 control | desc
 ---         | ---
-`required` | Module must pass but on failure it doesn't fail immediately and other modules continued `requisite` | same as `required` but failes immediately on failure and terminates authentication `optional` | module not required
-`sufficient` | if module succeeds, not subsequent modules in the stack executed
+`required` | Module must pass but on failure it doesn't fail immediately and other modules in stack continue `requisite` | same as `required` but failes immediately on failure and control is returned to application `optional` | module optional, result only matters it's the only module in the stack `sufficient` | if module succeeds, control returned immediately to application with success

 ##### module-path and module args
-path of the library (*.so file) to invoke and with its arguments
+Path of the PAM module to invoke and with its arguments.

 #### LDAP